 - Accident record?

 - Student test scores and first time pass rate?

 - What form of ground school does the school provide?
-(DVD, home study, weekend test prep course or a full formal course with an instructor) (AAFT provides 75-80 hours of one-on-one ground school for the Private Pilot course).
+(DVD, home study, weekend test prep course or a full formal course with an instructor.
+AAFT provides over 100 hours of one-on-one ground school for the Private Pilot course).